Flash funding: the growing trend of large gifts that fund tons of crowdfunding campaigns at once

 Still, it seems flash funding, in the sense of taking care of every single crowdfunding campaign in a geographic area or topic category, has only really been done on DonorsChoose.
 And it has to be done with the utmost secrecy.
 “If word ever gets out about a flash funding, all of a sudden teachers will flock the site and budget estimates will suddenly have to be thrown in the trash,” says Best.
 This could actually make flash funding impossible, because corporate partners usually come in with a budget, and if the cost of funding all projects in an area suddenly skyrockets because word leaked about the upcoming generosity, “that would usually mean that flash funding just won’t happen, because a company can’t sign up for uncapped liability.”

 Flash funding is just one way for big organizations to use crowdfunding for their philanthropy efforts.
 There’s the Patron and Charity programs on other platforms, and there’s also, through DonorsChoose and other sites, match offers that allow corporate partners to work with the public to give to projects, and gift cards companies can give their employees so they can choose to support the specific projects that speak to them.
 “But when a corporate partner says, you know, what’s most important is to make a big splash and capture people’s attention in one moment, that’s when flash funding makes the most sense.”
-And Best hopes the flash funding trend continues, because there’s nothing like the surprise and delight of telling a bunch of teachers at once that they’ve been taken care of.
+And Best hopes the flash-funding trend continues, because there’s nothing like the surprise and delight of telling a bunch of teachers at once that they’ve been taken care of.